 The John Marshall Law Review is one of the oldest and most respected honors programs at The John Marshall Law School.
 Membership in The Law Review enhances research, writing, and editing skills, and it provides excellent training for the practice of law.
 The Law Review’s purpose is to publish scholarly works on a broad range of legal topics in four issues each year.
 The publication includes works written by judges, legal scholars, noted practitioners and John Marshall students.
-The Law Review publishes four issues per year.

-Current Issue: Volume 47 (2013-2014), Issue 3 (2014)
+Current Issue: Volume 51 (2017-2018), Issue 4 (2018)

 Is the Party Over?
 You Don’t Have to Go Home, But You Can’t Stay Here: Political Party Affiliations, Trends, and Requirements After Patton v.
 Illinois State Board of Elections, 51 J. Marshall L. Rev. 749 (2018)

 Out With the Old, 51 J. Marshall L. Rev. 945 (2018)